FIRST-Tech-Challenge/ftcdocs/docs/source/contrib/tutorials/setup/setup.rst

 Steps
 -----

+.. warning:: Make sure you have forked the repository before starting this process.
+If you have not, please do so now.
 .. warning:: In some cases, you may need to restart your computer or terminal instance between or after installing these dependencies for the changes to take effect.

 .. tab-set::